-As described in further detail in the response to Standard 1.B.4, WOU will engage in strategic planning in spring of 2023, with a new strategic plan presented to the Board of Trustees at its June meeting.
+As described in further detail in the response to Standard 1B4, WOU will engage in strategic planning in 2023.
 We expect that process to result in a revised mission that will better reflect the increased diversity of our student population and the region that we serve.